 Twitter To Try Giving Users 280 Characters — Whether They Want Them Or Not

 Since the dawn of Twitter, the social network has been defined by its limit: 140 characters.
-But in a tweet that offered a glimpse of what's to come, co-founder Jack Dorsey announced that the service plans to experiment with doubling that cap.
+But in a tweet that offered a glimpse of what is to come, co-founder Jack Dorsey announced that the service plans to experiment with doubling that cap.

 "This is a small change, but a big move for us.
 140 was an arbitrary choice based on the 160 character SMS limit.
 Proud of how thoughtful the team has been in solving a real problem people have when trying to tweet.
 And at the same time maintaining our brevity, speed, and essence!" he wrote — all in one supersize tweet.